Durham, England: Bus station

+Durham bus station was located off North Road, a short walk from the cathedral, university and railway station; it was managed and owned by the county council.
+In February 2021, the bus station was demolished to make way for a £10m redevelopment and originally was planned to reopen in Summer 2023 before being twice delayed to November 2023 and January 2024, when it finally reopened.
+During the time of the closure, scheduled buses ran from temporary stands on North Road and Milburngate.

+The current bus station has increased space for passengers and new facilities including toilets, a changing places unit, improved information displays and additional seating in the passenger waiting area.

 Park and Ride

 Durham City Park and Ride consists of three sites (Belmont, Howlands and Sniperley), which are located around the outskirts of the city centre.
+The Belmont site is closest to the A1(M).
 Frequent, direct bus services operate up to every 10 minutes between 7am and 7pm (Monday–Saturday).
 Car parking is free, with a return bus journey costing £2 per person (as of June 2020).